Nevvman18/rs41-nfw/README.md

 ## Firmware changelog
+* `v58` - **Horus Binary 4FSK V3** support for **all** revisions of sondes.
+Horus Binary v2/v3 preamble improvements.
+Code size optimization for old models.
+Users aren't now required to download libraries in Library Manager - **libraries are now provided** with the downloaded sonde-firmware directory, and work out of the box!
+[Issue 37](https://github.com/Nevvman18/rs41-nfw/issues/37).
-* `v57` - New APRS telemetry format and destination call, sending much more data.
+* `v57` - New APRS telemetry format and tocall, with much more data sent, bugfixes.
 * `v56` - Introducing **Scheduler** - new CPU time management function.
-Introducing **RS41-NFW Ground Control Software**, which guides you through different ground check stages and lets you inspect a lot(!) of flight parameters and sensor data.
+Introducing [**RS41-NFW Ground Control Software**](./rs41-nfw_ground_control_software/README.MD), which guides you through different ground check stages and lets you inspect a lot(!) of flight parameters and sensor data.
 Improved sensor readout - much faster, more acurate, and with slightly reduced oscillations.
 Support for infinite number of cycling Horus and APRS frequencies.
-Redefined heating algorithms - now based on precise PID control and PWM, also with new in-flight control, allowing for sensor defrosting, while having no impact on the radings.
+Redefined heating algorithms - now based on precise PID control and PWM, also with new in-flight contrl, allowing for sensor defrosting, while having no impact on the radings.
 New humidity correction algorithms, based on empirical data from many previous flights.
 Faster program operation.
 New LED status messages.
 Redefined documentation - operation manual markdown file became outdated, but new detailed code comments are here.
 * `v55` - Si4032 radio now consumes 10-15mA less current than before, due to a misunderstanding of operation stages, allowing now to sleep properly between transmissions.
 Ability to specify TX power in each mode.
 Removed power save mode which changed interval and power below a certain altitude, which was a clone of a newer feature called `lowAltitudeFastTx`.
 Ability yo specify constant altitude when stationary use with no GPS.
 Others. + support of the newest `RSM425` boards.
 * `v54` - power OFF routine modification, making the procedure status more clear.
 APRS temperature reporting length improvement.
 * `v53` - timing improvements down to milliseconds, with help of Bernd DL1XH.
 More talkative UART debug messages.